Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 The Commodore 64 computer is without any doubt a timeless classic.
 Therefore it wouldn't surprise me if you read this article sometime in the future from today.
 Maybe flying cars have finally become a thing.
 Maybe doge coins became the prime planetary currency.
 Or even bolder, it is the year of Linux on the desktop.
 Wild.
 But, it's probably much more likely that humanity has succeeded in terraforming earth into a second deadly, dusty mars.

 For me, it's the year 2021.
-We have just survived the *first* incarnation of evil emperor Trump and we're celebrating just over one year of being stuck in a fucking global pandemic which started as a simple deadly virus but later on mutated into a brain slug that skyrocketed critical cases of baffling stupidity among the population, resulting in a never ending groundhog day.
+We have just survived the *first* incarnation of evil emperor Trump and we're celebrating just over one year of being stuck in a fucking global pandemic which started as a fairly deadly virus but later on mutated into a much more dangerous brain slug that skyrocketed critical cases of baffling stupidity amongst the population, resulting in a never ending groundhog day.
 Oh boy.

 Where was I... ah, yes, writing a disassembler.
 ## The Mac, the modern version of the Commodore 16

-My fist computer was a C16 and I credit this fact that I have a passion and profession in programming.
+My fist computer was a C16 and I credit this fact that I have a passion for and profession in programming.
 From those kids in my school who owned a home computer in the mid 80s, most of them had a C64.
 I watched them sharing the coolest games all the time while I just had...
 Winter Games and [Ghost Town](/blog/ghosttown64).
 But my computer featured something that was much better than games, it had the amazing BASIC 3.5, which was far superior to the 64's BASIC 2.0.
 So I created my own *very shitty* games.

 The situation is similar with today's retro tooling support for the Apple Mac.
 Most good programs are made for Windows machines and getting them to work on Linux or Mac would require [Wine](https://www.winehq.org) or running a resource demanding virtual machine.
 In fact, the last time I wanted to create a new game for the C64 I couldn't find a good native sprite editor and because of that on that day [spritemate](https://www.spritemate.com) was born.
 The same is true for disassemblers.
 There are some amazing ones for Windows, like [Regenerator](https://csdb.dk/release/?id=149429) and even web based solutions like [masswerk's 6502 disassembler](https://www.masswerk.at/6502/disassembler.html).
 But my goldfish brain thought _"hmmm... how hard can it be to write my own disassembler?"_